malramsay64/phd-thesis/04_Machine_Learning/clustering.md

-have been documented for the similar t-SNE algorithm [@Maaten2008;@Schubert2017;@Wattenberg2016;@Shekhar2016] with a consensus that dimensionality reduction techniques like t-SNE and UMAP should be used for visualisation, with alternative algorithms used for clustering.
+have been documented for the similar t-SNE algorithm [@Maaten2008;@Schubert2017;@Wattenberg2016;@Shekhar2016] with a consensus that dimensionality reduction techniques like t-SNE and UMAP should only be used for visualisation and alternative algorithms used for clustering.

 ![Using the UMAP algorithm on two Gaussian clusters results in a highly distorted shape.